B0rk/ChatGPT-Generated-Scripts/README.md

 A repository of ChatGPT generated scripts to help make life easier.

 ## update_repos.sh ##
--- A bash script for updating repos in the home folder in a "Tools" directory.
+A Bash script for updating repos in a "Tools" directory in the user's home directory.

 ## disable_defender.ps1
--- a PowerShell file used to disable realtime scanning permanently on a system.
+A PowerShell file used to disable realtime scanning permanently on a system.
 This was created to help streamline disabling defender for a Mandiant Commando VM. *Note: Tamper Protection Must Manually be Disabled.*